martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/routing.md

 end
 ```

-When a URL is requested, Marten runs through all the defined routes in order to identify a matching one.
+When a URL is requested, Marten runs through all the defined routes to identify a matching one.
 The handler associated with this route will be initialized from the route parameters (if there are any) and the handler object will be used to respond to the considered request.

 It should be noted that if no route is matched for a specific URL, Marten will automatically return a 404 Not Found response, by leveraging a configurable [error handler](./error-handlers).